Are bermudagrass decline and take-all root rot the same thing?

 For more information about agronomic programs from Syngenta, visit GreenCastOnline.com/Programs.
 You can also download the GreenCast® Turf App for both Apple® and Android® smartphones and tablets to help streamline the tank-mixing calculation and record-keeping process.

-©2018 Syngenta.
+©2019 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Appear®, Briskway®, Daconil® Action™, GreenCast®, Headway®, Heritage® Action™ and the Syngenta logo are trademarks of a Syngenta Group Company.
-Apple® is a trademark of Apple Inc. Android® is a trademark of Google Inc.
+Action™, Appear®, Briskway®, Daconil®, GreenCast®, Headway® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Secure® is a registered trademark of Ishihara Sangyo Kaisha, LTD. Apple® is a trademark of Apple Inc. Android® is a trademark of Google Inc.